django-tastypie/django-tastypie/docs/authentication_authorization.rst

 Authentication / Authorization
 ==============================

-Authentication & authorization make up the components needed to verify that a certain user has access to the API and what they can do with it.
+Authentication & authorization make up the components needed to verify who a certain user is and to validate their access to the API and what they can do with it.

-Authentication answers the question "can they see this data?"
+Authentication answers the question “Who is this person?”
 This usually involves requiring credentials, such as an API key or username/password.

-Authorization answers the question "what objects can they modify?"
-This usually involves checking permissions, but is open to other implementations.
+Authorization answers the question “What actions can they perform?”
+This usually involves checking permissions such as Create/Read/Update/Delete access, or putting limits on what data the user can access."

 Usage
 =====